EVPN-VXLAN Configuration

 Configure Campus AS Path List

-An internal BGP peering will be established between the border leaf pair to create a routed backup path to the upstream firewall.
+An internal BGP peering is established between the border leaf pair to create a routed backup path to the upstream firewall.
 IP prefixes learned in the fabric should not be advertised in the overlay BGP peering between the border leaf pair to avoid a routing loop.
 The following procedure creates an AS path list that matches only prefix advertisements sourced from the upstream firewall and campus routers.

 Step 1 Click the AS PATH LISTS tab.
 On the right ACTIONS menu, select Add.